 fig.show(scale=3, renderer='png')

-A is called a rotation matrix, since it rotates vectors by a certain angle (in this case, 6π radians, or 30∘).
-Rotations are a type of linear transformation.
+A corresponds to a rotation, since it rotates vectors by a certain angle (in this case, 6π radians, or 30∘) but doesn’t change their length.
+Why 6π?
+More on that in Chapter 6.1.

-Not all matrices are rotation matrices; there exist plenty of different types of linear transformations, like reflections, sheers, and projections (which sound familiar).
-These will all become familiar in Chapter 6.1.
 All I wanted to show you for now is that matrix multiplication may look like a bunch of random number crunching, but there’s a lot of meaning baked in.